L-X-T/ng-b357/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help`, contact your trainer [Alex T.](https://alex.thalhammer.name) or go check our website [Angular Architects](https://www.angulararchitects.io).